Emotional intelligence in the workplace

 Managers and employees with higher emotional intelligence are more likely to promote accountability and constructive feedback.

+In other words, they often own up to their mistakes and seek help to correct them.
 Thanks to higher levels of self-awareness, they are unlikely to pass the blame on others or get defensive.

-Benefit #5: Emotional intelligence improves the workplace environment
+Emotional intelligence and the workplace environment

 For a workplace environment to be an area of enjoyment, employees should respect one another and get along with one another.